 We invite postgraduate research proposals in a number of disease areas that impact significantly on patient care.
 We focus on exploring the mechanisms of disease, understanding the ways disease impacts patients’ lives, utilising new diagnostic and therapeutic techniques and developing new treatments.

 As a student in Biomedicine you will be registered with a University research institute, for many this is the Institute for Cellular Medicine (ICM).
-As a research student you will receive a tailored package of academic and support elements to ensure you maximise your research and future career.
-The academic information is in the programme profile and you will be supported by our Faculty of Medical Sciences Graduate School.
+You will be supported in your studies through a structured programme of supervision and training via our Faculty of Medical Sciences Graduate School.

 Fees and funding